 At this point, it’s common knowledge that all dogs, even the small shaky Chihuahua, all come from some curious grey wolves.
-But how did a 20,000 plus year journey give us over 300 breeds of dog?
+But how did this long journey give us over 300 breeds of dogs?

 While the exact origins of the dog and dog breeds are shrouded in mystery, new clues are being discovered nearly every day.